 Methods like these, called cancer vaccines, failed in earlier trials due to lacking engagement from dendritic cells (DCs).
 Essentially, peptide vaccination without proper DC costimulation and proinflammatory cytokines can induce tolerance or T cell anergy.
 In the study, researchers show that pharmacokinetic problems of cancer vaccinations (e.g. poor uptake/presentation by DCs) are solved with PVSRIPO vectors.
 PVSRIPO vectors naturally target dendritic cells for infection and it’s DC-stimulating phenotype starkly contrasts with the immune evasion and suppression programs of many human pathogenic viruses.

 PVSRIPO vectors elicit tumor antigen-specific cytoxic T lymphocytes capable of infiltrating distant tumors, reducing tumor burden and significantly increasing survival in immunocompetent tumor models.
 The vector accommodates any insert, provided that the salient design principles of our approach are considered.
 Thus, researchers outlined a clinically feasible enterovirus vector approach based on PVSRIPO that has a clinical track record of safe administration, has empirical evidence genetic stability, and is capable of unique proinflammatory engagement of DCs for priming of CD8 T cells.

-For the full published study click the link below.
+For the full published study click the PDF button to the right.